rhelmer/update-example-app/README.md

 # Example app for Application Update client has moved

-This have moved into the [Application Update client](https://github.com/rhelmer/update-client) repo, under `./examples`
+This has moved into the [Application Update client](https://github.com/rhelmer/update-client) repo, under `./examples`